nerds-with-keyboards/routerino/README.md

 > A lightweight, SEO-optimized React router for modern web applications

 Routerino is a zero-dependency router tailored for [React](https://reactjs.org/) [client-side rendered (CSR)](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#csr) websites - perfect for modern web architectures like [JAMStack](https://jamstack.org/) or simple [Vite.js](https://vitejs.dev/)-React sites.
 It supports [Prerender](https://github.com/prerender/prerender) tags for SEO-friendly redirects and HTTP status codes, and can automatically generate a sitemap.xml file from your routes.
-Routerino simplifies client-side routing in React apps while providing essential [SEO](https://developer.mozilla.org/en-US/docs/Glossary/SEO) optimizations out of the box - a minimalist router with SEO benefits.
+Routerino **simplifies client-side routing** in React apps while **providing essential SEO optimizations out of the box** - a minimalist router with SEO benefits.

+As a developer, I've always been passionate about creating user-friendly applications and websites.
+However, I've encountered challenges when it comes to routing and SEO optimization in React client-side rendered (CSR) websites.
+For many years, the de facto routing monoculture has led to a lack of diversity and innovation in the React ecosystem.
+Moreover, keeping up with the frequent API churn has been time-consuming and annoying.
+Frustrated, I set out to create Routerino—a lightweight, zero-dependency router that keeps routing simple and offers great SEO benefits out of the box.

 ## Features

-Routerino empowers developers to define and manage routing and SEO concerns in one centralized location.
-This approach eliminates duplication when creating sitemaps and setting page metadata, such as descriptions or open-graph tags.
-The core of Routerino fits in a single file, making it easy to vendor if that suits your needs.

 Key capabilities: